 A recommendation of this report is a clearer guidance from Government on this issue.
 We also recommend that there should be guidance on assessment of units (rooms or bedsits) within HMOs that have been fitted with their own pre-payment meters.
 In these cases it is arguably more appropriate for an energy assessment at the unit level as different units in the same building may have different dimensions, heating systems and insulation resulting in very different energy costs.
+Further, assessment of cold in housing health and safety inspections are required to be carried out at the bedsit/dwelling unit level - rather than whole building level.

-76 Add reference
+75 ibid76 Add reference